niwcpac/mole/docs/raw/basic_config.md

     If `key_point` is not explicitly set to `None`, the factory will create an arbitrary point for it.

 ## **PoseSources**
 Mole also has the ability to track entities as they move.
 We do this through the `Pose` model.
-Poses have a `PoseSource`, which distinguish poses of different origins.
+Poses have a `PoseSource`, which distinguishes poses of different origins.

 For creating poses later, we'll need to have at least one `PoseSource`.